nats-io/nats-site/content/blog/kotlin-example.md

 title = "Java client usage on Android with Kotlin" author = "Iván Ferro"
 +++
+# Java Client Usage on Android with Kotlin

 ## Dependencies
 To use the official [NATS.java](https://github.com/nats-io/nats.java) library in Android we need to add the dependency to the ***build.gradle*** file at ***Module*** level.
 Please use the latest released version, which at this writing is 2.11.2